Joe Coventry reviews The Outsider – News From Nowhere, the new album by Liverpool composer and multi-instrumentalist Neil Campbell.

 Colin Serjent reviews the thriller set in Cairo, The Nile Hilton Incident, showing at Picturehouse till 15th March.

-Rob Harrison reviews the concert by The Moulettes at the Liverpool Philharmonic Music Rooms.
+Rob Harrison reviews the concert by East London five-piece folk band Stick In The Wheel at the Liverpool Philharmonic Music Room.

 Rob Harrison reviews the concert by alternative country Americana duo The Handsome Family at Liverpool Leaf Cafe.